A study in linguistic relativity.

 We could force each of a clause’s events into the same timeline as that of its finite verb.
 For flexibility, though, it’s better to permit the independent interpretation of each of a sentence’s constituents.

 The solution, then, is this.
-The information that will be communicated will be a syntax tree, with each node decorated with an observer.
+The information communicated will be a syntax tree, with each node decorated with an observer.
 Passing from the bottom of the tree upwards, each reference to an event’s time will be given meaning in light of the timeline of its parent node.
-Statements concerning geometric quantities such as length and angle — which also undergo relativistic effects — will also be given meaning in this way.
+Statements concerning geometric quantities such as length and angle—which also undergo relativistic effects—will also be given meaning in this way.
 An event proceeding up the tree will, in effect, “bounce between observers” under the effects of repeated Lorentz transformations.
 At the level of the verb, of course, each event will be translated into the verb’s timeline and given a tense.
 If we decline to explicitly assign observers to a syntax tree’s nodes, we will assume that each event is interpreted in the timeline of its clause’s verb.
 This will be the most common situation in practice.

 Expression and translation